rushinandanreddy-hue/batterlens/README.md

 Cricsheet currently withholds Afghanistan men's matches, so Afghanistan player projections are not included in this real-data build.

-## Ownership And License

-BatterLens is an original software project by **Rushinandan Reddy**.

-- Code and UI: Copyright (c) 2026 Rushinandan Reddy.
-- License: All rights reserved.
-See [LICENSE](LICENSE).
-- Match data source: Cricsheet men's international JSON archives.
-- This project is not affiliated with Cricsheet, ICC, BCCI, or any cricket board.

-The app can be used as a GitHub portfolio project.
-The software belongs to the project author and may not be copied, modified, distributed, or reused without permission.
-Third-party cricket data, team names, player names, and competition names remain with their respective rights holders.

 ## Run The App